Projectslearner/Arduino-uno-IR-Sensor/README.md

 #### Circuit Setup

 1. **Connect the IR Infrared Sensor Module to Arduino Uno:**
-   - **Signal pin of the IR Infrared Sensor Module:** Connect to analog pin A0 on the Arduino Uno.
+   - **Signal pin of the IR Infrared Sensor Module:** Connect to digital pin 7 on the Arduino Uno.
    - **Vcc pin of the IR Infrared Sensor Module:** Connect to 5V on the Arduino Uno.
    - **GND pin of the IR Infrared Sensor Module:** Connect to GND on the Arduino Uno.